braseg257/KF-for-PMU/README.md

 KF_for_PMU.pdf is a quick hands on guide to apply the KF without knowing all of the technical details of the algorithm.

-The complete report is avaiable at Goracci_CMB_Inflate_Report.pdf
+The complete report is available at Goracci_CMB_Inflate_Report.pdf